15-Minute Gochujang Salmon

 This is perhaps one of my favorite kitchen hacks.
 Before putting the salmon on the baking sheet, heat it in the oven so it’s hot.
 Then place the salmon on the baking sheet.
 The heat from the baking sheet will create a crispy skin as soon as the fish hits the baking sheet.
 My favorite thing to do is place the baking sheet in the oven while the oven is preheating, so I don’t need to add any additional cooking time.

-Why you should place your salmon skin side down on the baking sheet
+Place your salmon skin side down on the baking sheet

 The skin acts as a barrier between the heat from the baking sheet and the meat of the salmon, so the meat doesn’t burn or overcook.